-If you find yourself unable to taper without drinking yourself to the point of intoxication, you need to attend a professional detox facility.
-Alcohol rehab and detox provide individuals with the medical attention they need to successfully taper off of alcohol.
+If you cannot taper without drinking yourself to the point of intoxication, you need to attend a professional detox facility.
+Alcohol rehab and detox provide individuals with the medical attention they need to taper off alcohol successfully.
 Contact Agape Treatment Center for more information on the safest way to detox and overcome alcohol withdrawal safely.